 YouTube Videos – this is for TrueView ads to appear as in-display ads or in-stream ads.
 As a sub-option, you can choose for your ad to be shown on the Google Display Network.

-Be sure to exclude any locations you don’t want to be shown.
+Then, set the locations by defining the location of users whom you want the ad to be shown to and make sure to exclude any locations you don’t want to be shown.

 Name your ad group and insert the YouTube link for your video.

 This is where you determine the maximum price you will pay for each view.

 Go to the advanced settings section to set automatic start and end dates for your campaign.
 By creating a custom schedule for when your ad should be shown and limiting how many times your ads are shown to the same user, you can get the highest return for your ad spend.

 Then, name your ad group and insert the YouTube link for the video you want to run your ad with.
 Select whether you want to run an in-stream ad or an in-display ad.
 For in-display, you’ll need to include a title and a short description.